Chemicals in Plastics

 Even though plastic is everywhere, there's a lot you can do to reduce your use of the most toxic plastics.Tips for protecting your family from plastics >

 Bisphenol A (BPA) is one of the most pervasive chemicals in modern life.
-It's a building block of polycarbonate (often #7) plastic and is used in thousands of consumer products, including food packaging.
-Research shows that BPA exposure is linked to breast cancer.
+It's a building block of polycarbonate (#7 is often polycarbonate) plastic and is used in thousands of consumer products, including food packaging.
+BPA exposure may disrupt normal breast development in ways that predispose women for later life breast cancer.

 Phthalates are a group of endocrine-disrupting chemicals found in PVC or #3 plastic.
 Phthalate exposure has been linked to early puberty in girls, a risk factor for later-life breast cancer.
 Some phthalates also act as weak estrogens in cell culture systems.